slipke/csm_ss15_sem_team_vagrant/puppet.md

 ### (Option 2) Use git submodules to manage modules

 - Install [git](https://git-scm.com)
-- Add a submodule with the command `git submodule add [repository-url] puppet/modules/[module-name]`
+- Add a submodule with the command `git submodule add <repository-url> puppet/modules/<module-name>`

 ### (Option 3) Download modules manually

-You can also manually download any module, i.e. from [Puppet forge](https://forge.puppetlabs.com)
+You can also manually download any module, i.e. from [Puppet forge](https://forge.puppetlabs.com).

 # Architecture